KentonWhite/ProjectTemplate/website/architecture.markdown

     * src/
     * README

-This is designed for newcomers who don't need the more advanced sub-directories that ProjectTemplate normally creates.
+This is designed for newcomers who don't need the more advanced subdirectories that ProjectTemplate normally creates.